-Originally a left-fielder - he replaced the great Ted Williams at the position when Williams retired after the 1960 season -, he was known for his ability to play Fenway Park's Green Monster and cut off opposite baserunners on the basepaths.
-He player more often at first base and DH in the latter part of his career.
+Originally a left fielder, he replaced the great Ted Williams at the position when Williams retired after the 1960 season, he was known for his ability to play Fenway Park's Green Monster and cut off opposite baserunners on the basepaths.
+He played more often at first base and DH in the latter part of his career.
 He had a highly distinctive batting stance that had him holding the bat vertically above shoulder height as the pitcher began his windup; it is jokingly said that he ruined thousands of New England boys' hitting prospects as they tried to imitate their hero's highly unorthodox stance.
 It worked for him, though: he holds the record for most career hits without ever collecting 200 hits in a single season.

 Carl's parents were Carl Yastrzemski Sr. (Yaz and his father did not share the same middle name) and Hattie Skonieczny.
 He is the father of Carl Michael Yastrzemski, Jr., and the grandfather of Mike Yastrzemski.
 The elder Mike played in the minors, while his grandson reached the major leagues in 2019.
 Ironically, it took the younger Mike only 70 career games to have a three-homer game.

 His first baseball Card appearance was in the 1960 Topps set.
 He was elected to the Baseball Hall of Fame on January 9, 1989 by the Baseball Writers Association of America.
 He was a part of the inaugural class of the Boston Red Sox Hall of Fame in 1995 and had his number #8 retired in August 1989.
 On September 22, 2013, the Red Sox unveiled a statue depicting him raising his batting helmet in salute outside the right field entrance at Fenway Park.

 - 1959 MVP Carolina League Raleigh Capitals